 January 16th.
 On request of several people from the bicycle industry in Holland, GD took the initiative of getting organized MTB/ATB riding off the ground in Holland.

-It was again the S.F.N. - Waalre run by GD that took the initiative to get ATB/MTB organised in Holland.
+It was again the S.F.N. - Waalre, run by Gerrit Does, that took the initiative to get ATB/MTB organised in Holland.
 In 1988 several "test ATB" event were run in a "enduro" (motorsport type) setting.
 The first official enduro type event on all terrain / mountain bikes was scheduled to take place on January 29th 1989, location BMX track E.W.F.V.
 Waalre in Holland.
 Later on races were scheduled in the city of Breda in the south and Collendoorn in the eastern part of our country.
 Last but not least an event took place in Assen in the north of our country.
 This serie of events was called the "War of the Stars" ATB serie.
 Seen here the flip-over paper of the first instruction meeting, explaining the event.